About the San Antonio Book Festival

 The San Antonio Book Festival unites readers and writers in a celebration of ideas, books, libraries and literary culture.

 The San Antonio Book Festival (SABF), a program of the San Antonio Public Library Foundation (SAPLF), was first presented in April 2013 with the Texas Book Festival as a lead partner.
-A free, open and all-day event, the Festival features over 75 national, regional, local and emerging authors and welcomes more than 10,000 visitors.
+A free, open and all-day event, the Festival features more than 75 national, regional, local, and emerging authors, and welcomes more than 10,000 visitors.

 Photo: The 2014 Festival Announcement

 The Festival takes place downtown at the Central Library, the neighboring Southwest School of Art (SSA), and at the Charline McCombs Empire Theatre.
 Author presentations are held indoors while outdoors the Festival grounds are active with book sales, signings, children’s story time and learning projects, family activities, and a technology area.
 Food trucks offer a variety of eats; special tents feature live music and recipe demonstrations by cookbook authors.
 The large Exhibitor Tent offers a lively literary marketplace for booksellers; publishers; and literacy, learning and cultural organizations.
 Barnes & Noble is the official Festival bookseller and CE Group manages the Festival logistics.

 The literary world becomes accessible to book lovers of all ages and interests as they get up close to their favorite authors at engaging readings and panel discussions, book sales, and signings.
 The Festival’s vibrant programming represents the best, most recent books being offered by publishers.
 While showcasing esteemed national authors, SABF also draws on regional talent, adding a unique sense of place to the Festival.
 Moderators contribute greatly to the high quality of the programming and are also literary/civic/cultural stars themselves.